arduino/season-of-docs/README.md

 Together, we raise public awareness of open source docs, of technical writing, and of how we can work together to the benefit of the global open source community.

-Read more on Season Of Docs's [official website](https://developers.google.com/season-of-docs/).
+Read more on Season Of Docs' [official website](https://developers.google.com/season-of-docs/).

 # We are all about content.
 Well, we also make impeccable boards, great software, and fabulous speeches … but the content is what glues all of the others together.
 We need to continue to produce nice examples, flawless technical docs, clean translations, and readable code-comments.